vinaykomaravolu/VText/README.md

 Download the VText folder and run the VText.exe

 # Additional Details
-* Saves state of text editor when exiting the program and reloads state up startup.
+* Saves state of text editor when exiting the program and reloads state upon startup.
 * Python files can be compiled and run.
 * Command Line output is displayed to the user.
 * [Imgui](https://github.com/ocornut/imgui) most of features regarding GUI.
 The File Chooser, Text View, and Layout were created from ground up for the purpose of this project (the code can be found in imgui_tools.h).